DaniTRDev/EzPacker/EzFrontend/Syntax.md

 - ``.i16``: 16-bits integer.
 - ``.i32``: 32-bits integer.
 - ``.i64``: 64-bits integer.
-- ``.ptr``: Represents a pointer.
-It only indicates that memory is going to be used, e.g: ``.ptr .i8``.
-A type can only contain a single .ptr declaration.
-If pointers to pointers are needed, first pointer should be accessed to get the second one and access it.

-(More data types will be added in a future to support vectored operations).
+(More data types will be added in the future to support vectored operations).

 # Global variables